National Christmas Tree (United States): 1924 tree

 The 1924 ceremony changed significantly.
 In April 1924, Coolidge gave a speech to the American Forestry Association in which he criticized cutting down trees for use as Christmas decorations.
 Feiker believed this was the end of the Christmas tree lighting ceremony, but his wife suggested that a live tree be used instead.
 Feiker, accompanied by T. H. Ormesby of the Society for Electrical Development and Republican Representative Hamilton Fish II of New York, extended the invitation to light the tree to Coolidge on December 6, which he again accepted.

 Will H. Hays, chairman of the Republican National Committee, was also chairman of Amawalk Nursery, and Hays arranged for a live, 30-year-old, 35 ft Norway spruce to be delivered to the capital.
 The tree arrived in the city on December 13 and was planted on December 17 on the west side of Sherman Plaza — a patio, garden, and public square just south of the Treasury Building and its adjacent Alexander Hamilton Place.
 The tree was planted by the American Forestry Association and decorated with 1,000 red, white, and green lights and white electric candles again provided by the Electric League of Washington.
 The organization donated the strings of lights to the federal government.
 Power was provided by the Potomac Electric Power Company via an open manhole on the plaza.
 The tree was now called the National Community Christmas Tree.
 The Community Center Department of the District of Columbia Public Schools coordinated the choirs for the event and the United States Army Band provided music.

 President Coolidge lights the 1924 tree.

 Coolidge threw a switch at 8 p.m. to light the tree.
 It was the only year a switch was used; before and since, a button has been pushed.
-Although the president did not address the people, he and Mrs. Grace Coolidge stayed to sing Christmas carols with the large crowd of several thousand.
-Jason Noble Pierce, pastor of the First Congregational Church, wrote a new Christmas carol, "Christmas Bells," which was dedicated to Mrs. Coolidge (the Coolidges' son, Calvin Jr., had died on July 7 from blood poisoning).
+Although the president did not address the people, he and Grace Coolidge stayed to sing Christmas carols with the large crowd of several thousand.
+Jason Noble Pierce, pastor of the First Congregational Church, wrote a new Christmas carol, "Christmas Bells," which was dedicated to Grace Coolidge (the Coolidges' son, Calvin Jr., had died on July 7 from blood poisoning).
 The 70-voice First Congregational Church choir sang the carol for the Coolidges, accompanied by buglers and flute provided by the U.S. Army Band.